-Depending on how much lease is left on the property, the amount that it costs to purchase the freehold will vary considerably.
+Depending on how much lease is left on the property, the amount that of the freehold cost will vary considerably.

 Landlords who are prepared to sell their leasehold must be compensated for the following value: